 Recovery from gynecomastia surgery can take several weeks.
 Your doctor will dress the area in bandages, and you will be instructed on how to perform self-care during your recovery period.
 You will also be required to wear a support garment that improves circulation and aids in healing.
 The compression vest also helps to minimize swelling.
 At times, a thin tube can be placed under the skin to drain excess blood and fluid.

 Now that you are more familiar with the diagnosis protocol with regards to male gynecomastia, the next step is to schedule a consultation with a qualified doctor.
-You can sit down with world-renowned gynecomastia surgeon Dr. Babak Moeinolmolki by calling the Gynecomastia Center of Los Angeles.
-Reach out today to see what gynecomastia surgery could do for you.
+You can sit down with world-renowned gynecomastia surgeon Dr. Babak Moeinolmolki by calling the Gynecomastia Center of Los Angeles at +1-310-694-4486.
+Reach out today to see what gynecomastia treatment could do for you In & Near Los Angeles.